mfil/rs-arduino-uno-r4-wif-rt/README.md

 ## Using
 Since this isn't a serious library, I'm not putting it on crates.io.
-If you clone this repository, you can use the crate by adding
+If you clone this repository, you can use the crate by adding the following to your Cargo.toml:
 ```
 [dependencies]
 arduino_uno_wifi_rt = { /path/to/arduino_uno_r4_wifi_rt }